 Nicaragua has high levels of biodiversity and consequently, much of the native wildlife reside in protected areas, which make up about 17% of the landscape.
 With rainforests giving way to lakes and mountains, the country is very diverse and supports many mammals, fish, and reptiles.

 The Bosawás Biosphere Reserve covers a vast area and subsequently is the second-largest rainforest in the Americas after the Amazon Rainforest in Brazil.
 Areas like this are home to unusual mammals, including the three-toed sloth and two species of armadillo, as well as several monkey varieties and big cats such as the puma.

 Located in the central part of Central America, Nicaragua is the largest country but also one of its poorest, although it does have a rich history and heritage, making it a fascinating place to visit.
 A good time to visit is from June to January when the area looks particularly inviting and the temperature is cool and pleasant.

-The smallest and the most densely populated country in Central America, El Salvador has a long and chequered history and benefits from a tropical climate that is favorable for much wildlife.
+The smallest and the most densely populated country in Central America, El Salvador has a long and conquered history and benefits from a tropical climate that is favorable for much wildlife.

-With its close proximity to the sea, El Salvador has a variety of species of sea turtles, including the leatherback turtle, the hawksbill and the olive ridley, which is the most common.
+With its close proximity to the sea, El Salvador has a variety of species of sea turtles, including the leatherback turtle, the hawkbill, and the Olive Ridley, which is the most common.
 The Hawksbill and Leatherback varieties are unfortunately critically endangered and therefore much rarer.
-In addition to the turtles, there are 500 species of birds, 1,000 species of butterflies and 800 species of fish in and around El Salvador.
+In addition to the turtles, there are 500 species of birds, 1,000 species of butterflies, and 800 species of fish in and around El Salvador.

 There are plenty of tours that offer the opportunity to see native wildlife in their natural habitat, but it’s important to remain sensitive to the sometimes fragile environments when visiting.
 With a largely warm and tropical climate, many of the countries can be visited at any time of the year and any visit is bound to be memorable.